 Robots and artificial intelligence solutions are everywhere these days, and the discipline of workforce management is no different.
 Automation of the tedious tasks found within recruiting and workforce management is happening, and there’s lots of scope.
 It’s ripe for change.
 Yet, for many, it still hasn’t changed.

 Workforce management tasks—such as filling open job vacancies, managing timesheets and making sure people get paid—are is grossly inefficient.
-Even after two decades of tech innovation the majority of organizations continue to rely on unsophisticated methods and tools to manage talent regardless of the fact that many business leaders say their people are their business.
+Even after two decades of tech innovation the majority of organizations continue to rely on unsophisticated methods and tools to manage talent.

 In an age of robots and AI, the talent industry remains largely a ‘people business.’

 The Recruitment Industry is Broken

 Everyone knows the recruitment industry is broken: Businesses pay exorbitant fees just to be introduced to suitable qualified talent, while applicants suffer the hassle and drudgery of applying for jobs, filling out forms time and again, and attending countless job interviews.

 Like other industries that make their money as intermediaries between two or more parties—e.g. banking, public relations, house sales, etc. to name just a few— the suppliers that drive the talent sourcing industry benefit by acting as the honest broker.
 ‘Brokers’ have a vested interest in keeping things just as they are.
 They don’t want it to be easy for employers to find talent, or for workers to find jobs.
 Not, at least, without their help.

 It can work differently.
 The digital technologies are there to make it happen.

 You Don’t Need to Envision a Dystopian Future to Appreciate the Impact Digital Technologies Will Have on the Future of Work